RareByteStream/RareByteStream/README.md

 ## My Interest in Software:

-  * I’m interested in Software Development with high emphasis on GUI Development and User Interface Engineering, local networking and filesystem level programming for low level operations.
+  * I’m interested in Software Development/Engineering with high emphasis on GUI Development and User Interface Engineering for client side, local networking and filesystem level programming for low level operations.
-  My interest in databases are a little lower compared to those since I was more inclined to develop systems that are only intended for my personal use.
-Data storage can be performed in filesystem when it comes to programming solo so i never used dbms software as passionately as untime platforms.
+  My interest in databases are a little lower compared to those since I was only inclined to develop systems that are only intended for my personal use.
+Data storage can be performed in filesystem when it comes to programming solo so i never used dbms software as passionately as language runtime platforms themselves.

-  * I’m would be interested in collaborating on any project that i can learn to do things better while also adding value.
-I wouldn't contribute to a project to learn something from scratch unless it's a very narrow scope where I can use my proximal experience to supply the new domain.
+  * I would be interested in collaborating on any project that i can learn to do things better while also adding the necessary value.
+I wouldn't contribute to a project to learn something from scratch unless it's a very narrow scope where I can use my collateral experience to supply the new domain.